djeada/Parallel-And-Concurrent-Programming/README.md

 An orphan is a live, running process just like any other -- it just has a peculiar name.

-### Message Passing vs. Shared Memory
+### Communication between processes

+To fully take advantage of multiprocessing we need to have a way to communicate between the processes.

 #### Message Passing

-   Message passing exchanges data via inter-process communication(IPC) mechanisms.
-   Pros: Generalizes to both local & remote communication.
-   Cons: May incur excess overhead for large messages in a "loop-back" configuration.
+Message passing exchanges data via techniques known as inter-process communication (IPC).
+On the plus side, it is applicable to both local and remote communication (multiprocessing programs can be distributed between remote machines).
+One disadvantage is a possible "loop-back" configuration, this may result in excessive overhead for big messages.

 #### Shared Memory

-   Shared memory allows apps to access & exchange data as though they were local to address space of each process.
-   Pros: Can be more efficient for large messages in loop-back configuration.
-   Cons: Doesn't generalize efficiently to remote systems & can be more error-prone & non-portable for OO apps.
+Shared memory enables programs to access and share data as though they were local to each process's address space.
+On the plus side, in a loop-back design, it may be more efficient for massive data.
+One disadvantage is that it does not generalize well to remote systems and may be more error-prone.

 ### Challanges with multiprocessing

-The strength of processes is their independence from one another.
-The weakness of processes is lack of communication (hence the need for IPC and object pickling and other overhead).
+The independence of processes from one another is their strength.
+It's also its weakest point, because processes don't communicate easily with one another.

 #### Debugging
 If one of the processes in hanging how do you know which one?
 How can you debug it?
+When you start debbuger you have to tell it which process it should follow.
+More processes the harder and more time consuming the whole process is.

 #### Deadlocks
-Mask in the shop.

 A deadlock occurs when two or more processes wait for each other to complete and none of them ever do.
-Consider the following scenario: two trains are approaching each other on the same track, and there is only one track; neither train can move once they are in front of each other.
-In operating systems, a similar scenario happens when two or more processes each have certain resources and one waits for the resources held by the other.
+Consider the following scenario: Mask in the shop.

 What causes a deadlock to occur?